Deep Learning at 15 PFlops Enables Training for Extreme Weather Identification at Scale

 March 29, 2018

 Petaflop per second deep learning training performance on the Cori supercomputer at Berkeley Lab’s National Energy Research Scientific Computing Center (NERSC) has given climate scientists the ability to use machine learning to identify extreme weather events in huge climate simulation datasets.
-Predictive accuracies ranging from 89.4% to as high as 99.1% show that trained deep learning neural networks (DNNs) can identify weather fronts, tropical cyclones, and long narrow air flows that transport water vapor from the tropics called atmospheric rivers (Figure 1).
+Predictive accuracies ranging from 89.4 percent to as high as 99.1 percent show that trained deep learning neural networks (DNNs) can identify weather fronts, tropical cyclones, and long narrow air flows that transport water vapor from the tropics called atmospheric rivers (Figure 1).

 The strong relationship between ground truth and the neural network prediction can be seen in the classification plus regression results reported by Berkeley Lab climate scientist Michael Wehner at the Intel Developer Conference held during SC17 last November in Denver, Colorado.